milvus-io/community/blog/en/2021-03-15-Milvus-Data-Migration-Tool.md

 # Introducing Milvus Data Migration Tool

+***Important Note**: The Mivus Data Migration Tool has been deprecated.
+For data migration from other databases to Milvus, we recommend that you use the more advanced Milvus-migration Tool.*

+The Milvus-migration tool currently supprots:

+- Elasticsearch to Milvus 2.x
+- Faiss to Milvus 2.x
+- Milvus 1.x to Milvus 2.x
+- Milvus 2.3.x to Milvus 2.3.x or above

+We will support migration from more vector data sources such as Pinecone, Chroma, and Qdrant.
+Stay tuned.

+**For more information, see the [Milvus-migration documentation](https://milvus.io/docs/migrate_overview.md) or its [GitHub repository](https://github.com/zilliztech/milvus-migration).**

+--------------------------------- **Mivus Data Migration Tool has been deprecated** ----------------------

 ### Overview

 [MilvusDM](https://github.com/milvus-io/milvus-tools) (Milvus Data Migration) is an open-source tool designed specifically for importing and exporting data files with Milvus.
 MilvusDM can greatly improve data mangement efficiency and reduce DevOps costs in the following ways: